RichiH/vcsh/README.md

     [DEFAULT]
     jobs = 5
     include = cat ~/.config/mr/config.d/*

+### repo.d ###

+~/.config/vcsh/repo.d is the directory into which vcsh clones the git repositories.
+Since their working trees are configured to be in $HOME, the files contained in those repositories will be put in $HOME directly (see .zshrc above).

 vcsh will check if any file it would want to create exists.
 If it exists, vcsh